Saturday, December 23, 2006

 This is the introduction of our small group - Women of Artistic Vision - also known as WAV to an internet presence.

 Our group came together over three years ago in Billings, Montana.
 We have a number of members spread across southern Montana and northern Wyoming.
 Our group meets monthly at the Yellowstone Art Museum in Billings.
 Our group is very informal but our meetings include show and tell, and general discussions related to art quilting and textile art.
+We have an annual gift exchange in December and enjoy ongoing challenges.
+We've done one gallery show since our group was founded.

 This forum is being established in order to provide a format for members to share their work with each other and the larger community of textile art enthusiasts.